nemesisdev2000/Nemesis/README.md

 ## TODO

-- Create a Tcp Listener
+- Create Agents in C/C++
-- ~~Create console to configure a listener~~
-- ~~Make the listener act independently from the server~~
-- Show the list of listeners on the Client GUI
-- Make mechanism to stop and delete listener configurations
+- Create mechanism for communication between agents and the C2
+- Create GUI for interactive with the agents